Revisiting Air Jordan 5 Greatness

 The Air Jordan 5 Black Metallic originally sports the number 23 on the lateral panels, towards the heel.
 The Fire Red version also has this little detail.

 Those two releases initially see a restriction of 100 pairs, each of which Jordan Brand donates to charity.
-Much like the Doernbecher releases, this has an affect – intentional or otherwise – of making these colorways much more desirable.
+Much like the Doernbecher releases, this has an effect – intentional or otherwise – of making these colorways much more desirable.

 It’s fascinating to note that the Jumpman somehow only manages to add on to its hype machine, even when it is making a seemingly humanitarian gesture.